ryancbutler/XDReplicate/README.md

 - 06-23-17: Fixes for folder creation and BrokerPowerTimeScheme
 - 07-12-17: Fixes for app creation and user permissions (issue #10)
 - 07-13-17: Fixes for app creation on command line argument (issue #9)
+- 07-23-17: Added arguments to include\exclude apps and delivery groups based on tags

 ### XenDesktop Versions Tested